signemik/SocailGraphsAnimateMovies/README.md

   </tbody>
 </table>
 <br>
-The best movie are 'Abominable' with a sentiment of 6.29 and the worst is 'Victory Through Air Power' with a sentiment of 5.59.
+The best movie is Abominable with a sentiment of 6.29 and the worst is Victory Through Air Power with a sentiment of 5.59.
 There is a small tendency when the sentiment are high the average user score are high as well.
 This is visualised below to see if the trend are visible.

  <p align="center">
   <img src="Images/CorrSenScore.PNG" height="300"> </p>

  There is a clear trend in the sentiment vs. average user score, however which words are more used in the reviews with low sentiment and high sentiment?
 This is shown below using wordclouds.
    <h2>Words used in the best and worst reviews</h2>
-<p>How to create side-by-side images with the CSS float property:</p>

 <div class="row">
   <div class="column">